-- The Spanish-American War was the first time the U.S. government paid to repatriate the remains of fallen soldiers - Many Americans remembered the Civil War, when the remains of almost half of those killed remained unidentified - Only 1 in 7 of those who died in the Caribbean remained unknown - In the Philippines, all but 15 of the 1,073 repatriated soldiers were identified
+- The Spanish-American war was the first time the U.S. government paid to repatriate remains of fallen soldiers - Many veterans remembered the Civil War, when the remains of almost half of those killed remained unidentified - On July 8, 1898, Congress allocated funds to disinter and repatriate the remains of all Americans who died during the war - D.H.
+Rhodes, landscape gardener at Arlington National Cemetery and inspector of national cemeteries, traveled to Cuba and Puerto Rico to catalogue fallen U.S. soldiers and nurses interred in makeshift graves